Former Indiana Sen. Richard Lugar, Foreign Policy Expert, Dies at 87

 The Nunn-Lugar program led to about 7,600 Soviet nuclear warheads being deactivated and the destruction of more than 900 intercontinental ballistic missiles by the time Lugar left office, according to U.S. military figures.
 The program is credited with removing all nuclear weapons from the former Soviet republics of Kazakhstan, Ukraine and Belarus.

 Born April 4, 1932, in Indianapolis, Lugar became an Eagle Scout and graduated at the top of his classes at both Indianapolis Shortridge High School and at Denison University in Ohio.
-At Denison, he played cello in the orchestra and was the student body co-president with his future wife, Charlene.
-They married in 1956 and had four sons.
+At Denison, he played cello and was the student body co-president with his future wife, Charlene.
+They married in 1956.

 He was a Rhodes Scholar at Oxford University, and in 1956 he became a Navy officer, spending time as an intelligence aide for the chief of naval operations.
 He moved back to Indianapolis in 1960 to help run the family’s food machinery manufacturing business.

-A longtime fitness advocate, he sponsored runs in Indiana and even at age 70 completed a 3-mile competitive race in Washington in just over 28 minutes.
+A longtime fitness advocate, he sponsored runs in Indiana and even at age 70 completed a 3-mile (4.8-kilometer) competitive race in Washington in just over 28 minutes.